 Some of our employees, including scientific and management personnel, were previously employed by competing companies.
 Although we encourage and expect all of our employees to abide by any confidentiality agreement with a prior employer, competing companies may allege trade secret violations and similar claims against us.
 In addition, some of these agreements may conflict with, or be subject to, the rights of third parties with whom our employees, consultants or advisers have prior employment or consulting relationships.
+An adverse determination may limit or restrict the type of work that certain employees involved with such products may perform.

-We may collaborate with universities and governmental research organizations which, as a result, may acquire part of the rights to any inventions or technical information derived from our collaboration with them.
+We may collaborate with universities and governmental research organizations or receive funding for our products from government agencies.
+As a result, one or more of these entities may acquire part of the rights to any inventions or technical information derived from our collaboration or funding relationship with them.